Omega Middle School Overview

 The low teacher-to-student ratio, rigorous individualized curriculum and child-centered approach makes the Omega program stand out above the rest.

 Integrated Thematic Curriculum

-Omega uses robust and authentic assessment, which include holistic narrative reporting, end of year outcomes checklists in all the learning domains, authentic and student designed, self-assessments (e.g. taking on whatever form student feel expresses his/ her growth), student and peer reflection as well as norm referenced standardized tests.
+Omega uses robust and authentic assessments, which include holistic narrative reporting, end of year outcomes checklists in all the learning domains, authentic and student-designed self-assessments (e.g. taking on whatever form student feel expresses his/ her growth), student and peer reflection, as well as norm-referenced standardized tests.
 To learn more click here.

 Science, Technology, Engineering, Art and Math (STEAM)